 The Whiteside Bothy

 A 'bothy' is a traditional basic shelter.
-Whiteside could not be more different with the sumptuous sofas, cosy fabrics and enormous beds that await guests here.
+Whiteside could not be more different with sumptuous sofas, cosy fabrics and a roaring wood burner.

 Fabulous views to the Cheviot Hills